techdivision/import-docs/04.file-structure/06.attributes/scope/docs.md

 visible: true
 ---

 As well as for products, the import functionality for attributes provides the possiblity to import values on different scopes.
-Therefore, all scope specific values has to be added on a separate row for each scope, which represents a store view, like
+Therefore, all scope specific values, depending on the [attribute's type](which-values-can-be-translated), has to be added on a separate row for each scope, which represents a store view, like

 | store_view_code | attribute_code | frontend_label   | attribute_option_values                            | ...     |
 |:----------------|:---------------|:-----------------|:---------------------------------------------------|:--------|